lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 The LAMMPS input
 ----------------

-After completing the setup, the editor should display the following content:
+Create a folder if needed and
+place the initial input file, *unbreakable.lmp*, into it.
+Then, open the file in a text editor of your choice, and copy the following into it:

 .. code-block:: lammps